Mitch Markovich: Teaching career

 Mitch Markovich first developed his international reputation in percussion, as a clinician and educational representative for the Ludwig Drum Company.
 He has taught and performed at major universities throughout the United States including Indiana University, Ohio State University, the University of Southern California, the University of Texas, the University of Missouri at Kansas City Conservatory of Music, the University of Wisconsin, and Northwestern University.
 He was the Head of the Percussion Department at Fort Hays State University.
 He has been on the faculty of the Joy School of Performing Arts.

 He has headed clinics and performances at the International Festival of Percussion Art in Warsaw, Poland in 2004, and 2005.
 He was a featured clinician at the Percussive Arts Society International Conventions in Columbus, Ohio and at Nashville, Tennessee.
 He was clinician and guest soloist at the 2002 High School All-State Festival of Performance at Arizona State University.
 He was guest clinician and judge at the University of Texas at El Paso.

 Mitch Markovich was a member of the National Championship winning Chicago Cavaliers Drum and Bugle Corps in the 1960s.
 He was the President of the National Association of Rudimental Drummers (N.A.R.D.) from 1976 to 1977.
 He has performed at the Civic Opera House, and with Dick Schory's Percussion Pops Orchestra at Chicago's Orchestra Hall.
 Today, he conducts private lessons, is a Pearl clinician, is an endorser of Evans drum heads, and serves in a number of Christian church bands and projects.

-Notable students

-Markovich's history of students includes university department heads, professional players, teachers, and performers.
-The following is not an exhaustive list: